Considering our winnipeg Campus?

 What are the living spaces like?

-Students have Community Life Groups, which are small groups of students who meet regularly to promote a healthy physical, emotional, and spiritual environment for the students on campus.
+Students have Community Life Groups, which are small groups who meet regularly to promote a healthy physical, emotional, and spiritual environment amongst the student body.
 They pray together, get to know each other, provide accountability, and have a lot of fun!
 CLGs have two leaders: Community Life Leaders (CLL), and Community Life Assistants (CLA).

 How do meals work?